-Among the objects of value sold was magnificent round oriental pearl of he finest quality, mounted as a stud, high reached the high price of \$18,250.
-A black pearl mounted as a scarf pin brought \$6,000, while a pair of ruby links went at \$3,500.
-The total for the day's sale was \$85,605, but all these gems will probably fade into insignificance by the side of the pair of Caboed as sieeve links, which come up for sale.
-The marquis is said to have paid \$100,000 for these stones
+Fashionable Crowd Gathers to Witness Opening of Disposal Sale about a dozen leading dealers, Among the objects of value sold was magnificent round oriental pearl of the finest quality, mounted as a stud, which reached the high price of \$18,250.
+A black pearl mounted as a searf pin brought \$6,000, while a pair of ruby ruby links went at \$3,500.
+The total for the day's sale was \$85,605, but all these gems will probably fade into insignifi-cance by the side of the pair of Cabothon supphires of unusual size, mount, ed as sleeve links, which come up for The marguls is said to have paid \$100,000 for these stones.